slackapi/node-slack-sdk/docs/index.md

     - title: Getting Help
 ---

 This SDK is a collection of individual, single-purpose packages.
-They packages are aimed at making building Slack apps easy, performant, secure, and scalable.
+The packages are aimed at making building Slack apps easy, performant, secure, and scalable.
 They can help with just about anything in the Slack platform, from dropping notifications in channels to fully interactive bots.